 This inspection is carried out by a registered builder, who understands the retrospective approval system, and is experienced in having approvals granted fast.

 Home Integrity will complete all forms, liaise with the local council and collate all documentation required from our team of qualified consultants.

 Home Integrity will project manage all phases from documentation to application, to ensure the approval is granted as fast as possible.

 If you are considering a Keystart loan, it’s a great way to buy your own home.
-However, there are a set of minimum standards that Keystart consider essential for the purchase of any established property.
+However, there is a set of minimum standards that Keystart considers essential for the purchase of any established property.